• Skip to primary navigation

 Fresh tomatillos store well in brown paper bags.

 Mexican salsa made at home tastes so much better than the products sold in jars at the store.
-The secret is freshness and it makes all the difference.
+The secret is freshness, and it makes all the difference.

 You'll love how simple this recipe is.
 Can you believe it only has two key ingredients?
 Less is definitely more with the green chilis and tomatillos that shine in this fire-roasted salsa.

-Roast peppers on stovetop
+🔥 Roast peppers on the stovetop

 It's easy to roast peppers and tomatillos on a stovetop.
 You can either use a gas flame or an electric burner.
 Place entire peppers with stems intact directly on a preheated cast-iron skillet or griddle.

 Arrange chilis in a single layer and cook over medium-high heat.
 Turn to char all sides.
-Peppers will soften as they cook and you can use that to your advantage.
-Press down with a spatula and you'll create square sides that make it easier to blacken more surfaces.
+Peppers will soften as they cook, and you can use that to your advantage.
+Press down with a spatula, and you'll create square sides that make it easier to blacken more surfaces.

 Fire roasted whole green chilis.